iprincewill3/NYC-Airbnb-Data-Analysis/README.md

 * Amongst all host names, Michael had the most reviews (215).
 * The timeframe covered in the analysis was between 01-01-2019 and 09-07-2019.
 * The least revenue ($22,974.00) by borough came from Staten Island.
-* Airbnb monthly listing price ($4,312.41) was more expensive when compared to that of the private rental market ($3,100.00).
+* Airbnb's monthly listing price ($4,312.41) was more expensive when compared to that of the private rental market ($3,100.00).
 * After categorizing the boroughs by price range, extravagant had the fewest offers (despite having the highest price range).

 ## Recommendation
 * The Review DF only had host names and last review (date) columns.
-Ratings should be included in the future to understand the customer satisfaction rate and see ways where the Airbnb services can be improved.
+Ratings should be included in the future to understand the customer satisfaction rate and see ways in which the Airbnb services can be improved.
 * More data should be provided that can show more insight as to why boroughs like Staten Island were the least in terms of generated revenue.
 It could be as a result of low online presence on social media, poor nightlife in the boroughs or other attractions like game nights or nearness to facilities like the airport that could have made the difference.
 * Shows and other social activities should be encouraged in the boroughs that had lesser turnout in revenue to boost income.